Surgical Face Masks

 The P2/N95 masks can also increase breathing difficulty either until it is worn long enough to become used to, or until it becomes unmanageable to wear.
 As you are drawing breath through a filter, the physical energy required to breathe will increase.
 This may not be suitable for some people and if you do feel affected in the form of shortness of breath or light-headedness then you should cease wearing the mask and consult your GP if the symptoms do not go away.

 In these cases, a surgical face mask may be the better option for you.
 They are looser fitting and do not generally cause a significant increase in energy needed to breathe normally.
-Wearing a surgical face mask while in public settings can help to limit the spread of infectious diseases like influenza and the coronavirus by containing the germs and airborne particles that you produce while breathing.
+Wearing a surgical face mask while in public settings may help to limit the spread of infectious diseases.
 Often the symptoms of infectious diseases can seem untroubling to someone otherwise fit and healthy, or who may only have a mild case of the illness.
 By wearing a surgical face mask while out in public you can help to reduce the chances of somebody else contracting an illness from you that you may not be aware that you are carrying.

-Other measures you can take as well as wearing a surgical face mask to ensure that you are not unwittingly spreading Covid-19, influenza or other infectious illnesses include adhering to a strict and thorough personal hygiene practice.
+Personal hygiene practices go hand in hand with wearing a surgical mask.
 This should include washing your hands with warm water and soap for a minimum of 30 seconds before you leave your house and when you get home.
 Warm water and soap remain the gold standard in cleanliness as the combination removes the natural oils we accumulate on our skin and which are responsible for containing infectious microbes.

 You may not always have access to warm water and to soap, particularly when you are out in public, so it is handy to carry with you both hand sanitiser and alcohol swabs.
 Isopropyl alcohol is a concentrated chemical alcohol used for surgical-grade cleanliness.
 It is capable of killing most germs or, at the very least, significantly reducing your chances of collecting germs from surface cleaned with it.
 Generally speaking, an alcohol level of at least 70% is required for a sanitiser to be effective so ensure that you purchase your wipes or hand sanitisers from reputable distributors and from trusted brands and manufacturers.